 ‘An Deargóir Álainn’ Síomha i mbun ceoil anocht le ‘An Cailín Álainn’ i gcuideachta Michael Bublé i mBéal Feirste #Laoch ️ #Gaeilge @ColaisteFeirste ️ @MichaelBuble @JOEdotie @BelfastLive @irish_news @IrishCentral @nosmag @tuairiscnuacht pic.twitter.com/p2FOL0XG8I— An Dream Dearg ️隸♀️隸♂️ (@dreamdearg) June 10, 2019

 Want to hear the full song?
 (It's a beaut!)
-You can listen to it here being sung by Tomás 'Jimmy' Mac Eoin, the composer, performing alongside with Arthur Cormack who first brought it to a Scottish audience whilst a member of Mac-talla.
+You can listen to it here being sung by Tomás 'Jimmy' Mac Eoin, the composer, performing alongside Arthur Cormack who first brought it to a Scottish audience whilst a member of Mac-talla.

 What do you make of the performance?
 Let us know in the comments section, below.